Skip to Content

 What is the best potting mix for an Anthurium Veitchii?

-A general aroid potting mix using chunky material such as orchid bark, perlite as well as peat moss is best.
-Alternatively you can use 100% Sphagnum moss.
+A general aroid potting mix using chunky material such as orchid bark, perlite, and peat moss is best.
+Alternatively, you can use 100% Sphagnum moss.